syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## Spline Chart

-To render a spline chart, create an instance of `SFSplineSeries` and add to the Series collection property of SFChart.
+To render a spline chart, create an instance of `SFSplineSeries` and add to the Series collection property of `SFChart`.
 You can use the following properties to customize the spline segment appearance.

 * `Color` – used to change the color of the series
-* `StrokeWidth` – used to change the stroke width of the series
+* `LineWidth` – used to change the line width of the series

 {% highlight c# %}